do-your-own-seo/do-your-own-seo.github.io/README.md

 It was possible to make the site multilingual thanks to helpful and inspiring examples found in the articles by [Sylvain Durand](https://www.sylvaindurand.org/making-jekyll-multilingual/), [Anthony Granger](http://chocanto.me/2016/04/16/jekyll-multilingual.html), and [Klaasnotfound](https://www.klaasnotfound.com/2017/02/16/proper-multilingual-site-with-github-pages-and-jekyll/).

 I didn't hesitate to choose [Staticman](https://staticman.net/) as a commenting system, because third-party services like Disqus load tons of scripts, and it is unclear what do they do on the page.
 Besides, I do not like tracking.
-Many thanks to [Staticman's creator](https://github.com/eduardoboucas), Eduardo Bouças, for such a great, Github-friendly commenting system.
+Many thanks to [Staticman's creator](https://github.com/eduardoboucas), Eduardo Bouças, for such a great, GitHub-friendly commenting system.

 There is a step-by-step guide [on static comments implementation](https://mademistakes.com/articles/jekyll-static-comments/) on the Made-Mistakes blog.
-The source code for that blog is [available on Github](https://github.com/mmistakes/made-mistakes-jekyll).
+The source code for that blog is [available on GitHub](https://github.com/mmistakes/made-mistakes-jekyll).
 From there and [here](https://github.com/mmistakes/minimal-mistakes), I borrowed the client-side nested comments structure.

 As of September 2019, neither v2 nor v3 of public Staticman instance was working, and official docs didn't explain anything.
 So I had to set up my own instance of the API.
 It was feasible because of detailed Vincent Tam's [instructions](https://vincenttam.gitlab.io/post/2018-09-16-staticman-powered-gitlab-pages/2/) on deployment Staticman App to Heroku, and his further [explanation](https://github.com/eduardoboucas/staticman/issues/299#issuecomment-508029359) of the issue. **Update!** Now my own Staticman lives on Fly.io.